Central and Wan Chai Reclamation: Public protests

 Not everyone welcomed with the reclamation plan warmly.
 Some Hong Kong residents thought the action was totally unnecessary; it did nothing good, merely reducing the size of Victoria Harbour.
 Instead of building a bypass, the opponents urge the government to start an electronic road toll scheme in the community.

 On 5 October 2003, over 1,000 protesters dressed in blue marched on the Central Government Offices calling for a halt to reclamation work in the harbour.
 They also promised to follow up with a three-pronged protest next month using land, sea and air to get their message across.
 The march was one of several protests in recent weeks over harbour projects, which the government says are necessary to ease traffic congestion in Central strictly due to the increase in private cars (the number of commercial vehicles and public transport vehicles have decreased over time).
 The government had lost the first round of a court battle, but then appealed against the decision.

 The Society for Protection of the Harbour (SPH) applied for a stay of order and judicial review on 25 September 2003, prohibiting the government from continuing with the third phase of the Central reclamation project.
-The government resumed work to reclaim 230,000 m² of the harbour after the society failed in its bid to get hold of a court order to provisionally halt work ahead of December's judicial review.
+The government resumed work to reclaim 230,000 m^{2} of the harbour after the society failed in its bid to get hold of a court order to provisionally halt work ahead of December's judicial review.

 In September 2004, legislator Law Chi-kwong took a swim in Victoria Harbour bearing a plaque saying "Goodbye to the Queen", to protest the Central and Wan Chai Reclamation, particularly the loss of Queen's Pier.

 Further public furore erupted in late 2006 when it was revealed the plans would involve the destruction of two notable 50-year-old landmarks at the waterfront, namely the Edinburgh Place Ferry Pier and Queen's Pier.
 Both have become potent symbols for environmentalists, who have staged protests and rallies in the light of strong public opinion to preserve the collective memory of Hong Kong.